DCC-EX/dcc-ex.github.io/docs/reference/hardware/microcontrollers/esp32.md

 ![ESPDUINO-32 UNO form factor](/_static/images/esp32/espduino-32.png)

-Sharing the same form factor as the Arduino UNO it can make use of the `Arduino Motor Shield R3 </reference/hardware/motorboards/arduino-motor-shield>`{.interpreted-text role="doc"} or the
-`Deek-Robot Motor Shield </reference/hardware/motorboards/deek-robot-motor-shield>`{.interpreted-text role="doc"}.
+Sharing the same form factor as the Arduino UNO it can make use of the `Arduino Motor Shield R3 </reference/hardware/motorboards/arduino-motor-shield>` or the `Deek-Robot Motor Shield </reference/hardware/motorboards/deek-robot-motor-shield>`.
 Note however that there are some hardware issues to be aware of, and to remedy before using this board.

 It is a bit frustrating to find the following obvious hardware errors in